-The director, his/her authorized deputies, assistants, and animal control officers are empowered to apprehend, transport, and impound any animal found in violation of this title, including licensable animals for which no license has been procured in accordance with this title, or any licensed or unlicensed animals for any other violation thereof and issue criminal citations, including misdemeanor and felony charges, and/or notice of violation and stipulation for violations of this title.
+The director, his/her authorized deputies, assistants, and animal control officers are empowered to apprehend, transport, and impound any animal found in violation of this title, including licensable animals for which no license has been procured in accordance with this title, or any licensed or unlicensed animals for any other violation thereof and issue criminal citations, including misdemeanor and felony charges as permitted by state law, notice of violations, and stipulation for violations of this title.
 The director or designee is authorized to retain an animal if public safety may be at risk, or if the safety of the animal is at serious risk.